-One of the most important factors for your success rate is motivation.
-When you are motivated for what you train, there is no limit for what you can achieve.
-I know that many of you like to do training races or criteriums mid-week.
-Today we will use such races to help you to achieve a higher VO2 max.
-If you for some reasons can’t participate in a criterium or similar event tonight, there is still hope for you.
-The keyword is fartlek training which I will also explain to you.
+One of the most critical factors for your success is motivation.
+There is no limit to what you can achieve when you are motivated.
+I know that many of you like to do training races or criteriums midweek.
+Today we will use such races to help you achieve a higher VO2 max.

-In wikipedia they have described it as following:
+In Wikipedia, they have described it as the following:

 My experience with fartlek training is that it works best when you have a group of motivated riders who understand the rules of this training type.
-Then you will have a great time with racing like activity that will bring you all physiological benefits you would have achieved in a criterium.
+Then you will have a great time racing with an activity that will bring you all the physiological benefits you would have achieved in a criterium.

-Nevertheless this day will be a great training for you and you might experience that the last 8 days already have helped you.
+Nevertheless, this day will provide excellent training for you, and you might feel that the last eight days have already helped you.
 If that is not the case, don’t worry.
-I don’t expect you to super compensate for the accumulated training load before at least a couple of days after the VO2 Max Booster Program.
+I do not expect you to reap the rewards from the accumulated training load until at least a couple of days after the VO2 Max Booster Program.

 Day 9